seancorfield/clj-new/README.md

 The generated project is a very minimal `clj-template`.
 It has no `-main` function and has no tests.
-You can however build a jar file for deployment with `clojure -A:jar`.
+You can however build a jar file for deployment with `clojure -A:jar -M:jar`.
 You will probably need to adjust some of the information inside the generated `pom.xml` file before deploying the jar file.

 > Note: when you create a template project called myname/mytemplate, you will get a folder called `mytemplate` and the `pom.xml` file will specify the group/artifact as `mytemplate/clj-template` which is the convention expected by `clj-new`.